mirjamsk/edx-microsite-tutorial/README.md

       - templates/
   ...
 ```
-+ If you are developing locally, you need to add your newly created *edx-microsite/* folder to vagrant's [synced folders](https://docs.vagrantup.com/v2/synced-folders/) by modifying the *Vagranfile*.
++ If you are developing locally, you need to add your newly created *edx-microsite/* folder to vagrant's [synced folders](https://docs.vagrantup.com/v2/synced-folders/) by modifying the `Vagranfile`.
 An example of a configured *Vagrantfile* is provided in this repo
-+ Modify the *lms.env.json* file by adding the following lines:
++ Edit the `lms.env.json` file by adding the following lines:
 ```
 ...
 "FEATURES": {